 If you’re looking to boost your farm’s productivity without breaking the bank, you’re in the right place.
-In this article, we’ll delve into seven time-tested, cost-effective, and multi-purpose organic fertilisers that have been the backbone of sustainable farming for generations.
-From biochar and liquid fish to liquid seaweed, rockphos, compost, and vermicast, these natural wonders are trusted by growers across Australia.
+In this article, we’ll delve into seven time-tested, cost-effective, organic fertilisers that have been the backbone of sustainable farming for generations.
+From biochar and liquid fish to seaweed, rockphos, compost, and vermicast, these natural wonders are trusted by growers across Australia and world-wide.

 seaweed fertiliser and mineral feed supplements for livestock

-These natural organic fertilisers improve water retention in the soil, increase the availability of nutrients to plants, and support the development of beneficial soil microorganisms.
-As a result, crops grown with seaweed kelp fertilisers are often healthier and more resilient.
+Seaweed fertilisers improve water retention in the soil, increase the availability of nutrients to plants, and support the development of beneficial soil microorganisms.
+As a result, crops grown with kelp seaweed fertilisers are often healthier and more resilient.

-One of the standout features of seaweed kelp-based fertilisers is their versatility in organic farming.
+One of the standout features of kelp seaweed fertilisers is their versatility in organic farming.
 They can be used as:

-• Soil Conditioner: Enhances soil texture and fertility, promoting robust plant growth.
+• Soil Conditioner: Seaweed enhances soil texture and fertility, promoting robust plant growth.

-• Foliar Spray: Provides immediate nutrient uptake through the leaves, boosting plant health and growth rates.
+• Foliar Spray: Get immediate nutrient uptake through the leaves, boosting plant health and growth rates with liquid seaweed fertiliser.

-• Compost Activator: Speeds up the composting process by adding essential nutrients and promoting microbial activity.
+• Compost Activator: Speed up the composting process by adding seaweed’s essential nutrients and promoting microbial activity.

 Application Tips

-• Foliar Spray: Dilute the kelp extract according to the manufacturer’s instructions and apply it directly to the leaves using a sprayer.
+• Foliar Spray: Dilute concentrated seaweed products and apply to foliage.
 This method is particularly effective during periods of rapid growth or stress.

 Additional uses for seaweed include;

 • Livestock Feed Additive: When added to livestock feed, seaweed can help to improve digestion and nutrient absorption.
 It also has the potential to reduce methane emissions from livestock, contributing to more sustainable farming practices.
-See probiotic liquid seaweed for livestock.
+See SONIC bio-available liquid seaweed for livestock.

 fish hydrolysate fertiliser